 Keep in mind when selecting elective courses that a class selected by your best friend may be a wise selection for him/her, but an entirely inappropriate selection for you.
-You may wish to know your class rank as well as your comparative rank with lowa students of your grade in the lowa Assessments to assist you in making decisions about courses.
-Upon your request, the counselor or registrar can furnish this information.
 Information can also be furnished relative to the general direction that your grades and assessment scores are moving--whether they are improving each year, remaining about the same, or falling.